Mental Health Intensive

 Creating a better understanding of yourself and others

 Mentalization is the ability to understand your own thoughts and feelings, as well as the thoughts and feelings of others.
-Mentalization Based Therapy (MBT) focuses on how your mental states influence your own and others’ behavior, focusing on present, rather than past, experiences.
+This group is an introduction to Mentalization Based Therapy (MBT) and can help create a shared language for talking about thoughts, feelings, and interactions.

 DBT Group